AMEST/PeerMeeting/README.md

 ## Features
 1. Video conferencing over p2p with 2+ peoples
 2. Local room history on home page
+3. Screen sharing

 ## Supported browsers
 1. Chomium based browsers on windows, linux and android
-2. Half support firefox on android
+2. Half support firefox (work all function with some bugs)

 ## Self-hosted Requirements
 * AspNet Core 3.1 runtime or Docker for service start